-Storm restoration in Elkville
+Storm damage restoration in Elkville

 Elkville is a small village of about 840 residents in Jackson County, positioned in a part of southern Illinois where Gulf moisture and cold continental air regularly collide with violent results.
 This county carries a tornado legacy unlike almost anywhere else in the country - the 1925 Tri-State Tornado alone killed more than 300 people across Gorham, Murphysboro, and De Soto, and severe weather remains a documented annual threat today.
 Beyond tornadoes, derecho lines push through with large hail and straight-line wind gusts, and the Big Muddy River's record crests have repeatedly flooded low-lying areas.
 Winter ice storms add a structural hazard that compounds damage already inflicted during the spring and summer severe weather window.
 Storm Damage 911 connects Elkville homeowners with vetted, licensed local contractors for a free assessment.